Mining giant Anglo American partners for pyrolysis of its rubber waste

 Mining conglomerate Anglo American has announced that it is to address the issue of waste OTR tyres and conveyor belting in its mines.

-The feedstock come from Anglo American’s five metallurgical coal mines in central Queensland, and be distributed to Novum Energy Australia, which will convert the rubber into heavy and light oils, recovered Carbon Black, syngas, and steel.
+The feedstock comes from Anglo American’s five metallurgical coal mines in central Queensland and be distributed to Novum Energy Australia, which will convert the rubber into heavy and light oils, recovered Carbon Black, syngas, and steel.

 Anglo American metallurgical coal chief executive officer Tyler Mitchelson said the partnership represents his company’s embrace of circular economy opportunities.